Spicy Tomato Beef Soup

 - shredded cheddar

-- high protein pasta shells like I used in my breakfast mac and cheese
+- high protein pasta shells like I used in my breakfast mac and cheese and pressure cooker chili mac

 - fresh parsley